MicrosoftDocs/azure-devops-docs/docs/repos/git/get-started-vs2013.md

  ![Prompt to install Git command prompt tools](_img/command-prompt/IC675719.png)

-* Get the clone URL from the CODE hub in VSTS.
+* Get the clone URL from the Repos hub in Azure DevOps Services.

-For the Fabrikam project on VSTS, the command to clone would look like this:
+For the Fabrikam project on Azure DevOps Services, the command to clone would look like this:

 `git clone https://fabrikam.visualstudio.com/DefaultCollection/_git/Fabrikam`